cocos-creator/docs-3d-deprecated/en/material-system/effect-syntax.md

 You can find the complete built-in shader uniform list [here](builtin-shader-uniforms.md).

 ### Fragment Ouput<sup id="a1">[1](#f1)</sup>
-To encapsulate render pipeline complexities, use `CCFragOutput`:
+To encapsulate render pipeline complexities, use `CCFragOutput`.

 For unlit shaders:
 ```glsl
 #include <output>